fossasia/open-event-server/docs/RUNNING.md

 # download and run redis
 bash run_redis.sh
 redis-3.2.1/src/redis-server &

 # run worker
+export INTEGRATE_SOCKETIO=false
+# socketio has problems with celery "blocking" tasks
+# also socketio is not used in a celery task so no problem to turn it off
 celery worker -A app.celery &
+unset INTEGRATE_SOCKETIO

 # run app
 python manage.py runserver
 ```